andyantonio/dr_tourism_project/docs/documentation.md

   <font size="5">Testing the SARIMA model for the 6 first months of 2025</font>
 </p>

 * Forecasting Values for 2025: A function was created to generate forecasts for each country.
-The function processed each country's data, created a time series object, fit the SARIMA model, and generated a data frame of predicted values for 2025.
+The function processed each country's data using a loop, created a time series object, fit the SARIMA model, and generated a data frame of predicted values for 2025.

 ### Dashboard Creation: